larabatman/annotation_of_eukaryotic_genome/README.md

 - A .genome.mod.out inside the .mod.EDTA.anno subfolder: Output from RepeatMasker with the details information on TE copies, and namely their percentage of diversity compared to the reference sequences which is useful for dating TE insertions.

 #### Annotation of LTR-RT candidates
-Once EDTA has finised the identification of raw LTR candidates, it is possible to directly classify these into known clades and superfamilies using TEsorter/REXdb.
+Once EDTA has finished the identification of raw LTR candidates, it is possible to directly classify these into known clades and superfamilies using TEsorter/REXdb.
 An LTR-RT inserts with two identical LTRs on 5' and 3'.
 Over time, these can accumulate substitutions, such that two LTRs diverge.
 The EDTA pipeline contains discovery tools, such as LTRharvest and LTR_FINDER to find candidate LTR-RTs based on the similar direct repeats flanking an internal region.
-The, it goes through a curation step with LTR_retriever to validate candidates and provides an identity measure by aligning the two LTR sequences for each element, computing the identity as a measure of the number of matchin aligned bases divided by the alignment length.
+Then, it goes through a curation step with LTR_retriever to validate candidates and provides an identity measure by aligning the two LTR sequences for each element, computing the identity as a measure of the number of matchin aligned bases divided by the alignment length.
 Then, EDTA writes it as ltr_identity in the GFF, scoring from 0 to 1, where 1 is a very recent insertion, and below 0.95 is considered an older insertion as more substitutions have accumulated.
 To study LTR-RTs more in detail, we can also assign superfamily and clades using TEsorter:

 Run 01b_run_TEsorter.sh